30 Ways to Join the Organic Movement

-24. Visit an organic farm – many organic farmers will be opening their doors this September – check out the events listings on our Facebook page to find your nearest.
+24. Visit an organic farm – many organic farmers opening their doors throughout the year, hosting talks, tour & tastings – check out the listings on our Facebook page to find your nearest event.

 26. Many organic brands are at the forefront for developing clever new packaging initiatives.
-Celebrate zero-waste week by opting for loose fruit & veg from your local indie shop, or reducing, re-using and recycling the packaging from your favourite organic brands.
+Make organic part of your zero-waste ambitions by opting for loose fruit & veg from your local indie shop, or reducing, re-using and recycling the packaging from your favourite organic brands.

 27. Find out more about organic meat & poultry – and start eating less and better meat

 28. Turn your garden organic – from peat-free compost to pollinator-friendly plants, turning your garden organic is one of the easiest way to encourage healthy soils and wildlife populations.